 Caregivers Need Company Support to Perform Well.
 Here’s Why

 Being a working parent requires you to juggle many responsibilities.
 Yet, it’s hard to do this without any support from family, friends, and employers.
-A recent Workplace Wellness Study by the Employee Benefit Research Institute (EBRI) found that six out of every ten employees struggle to balance work and caregiving.
-Poor work-life balances are one of the main reasons working parents struggle to keep up.
+A recent Workplace Wellness Study by the Employee Benefit Research Institute (EBRI) found that six out of every 10 employees struggle to balance work and caregiving.
+Poor work-life balance is one of the main reasons working parents struggle to keep up.

 Without vital resources and benefits for working parents, these employees are more likely to:

 - Experience increased levels of stress and burnout.